infinitymittal/timepass/README.md

 # timepass
 Creating some games to help pass time.
 This is the client code.
+Start locally using npm start.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).